Caryota urens

 Caryota urens is a species of flowering plant in the palm family, native to Sri Lanka, India, Myanmar and Malaysia (perhaps elsewhere in Indo-Malayan region), where they grow in fields and rainforest clearings, it is regarded as introduced in Cambodia.
 The epithet urens is Latin for "stinging" alluding to the chemicals in the fruit.
-Common names in English include solitary fishtail palm, kitul palm, toddy palm, wine palm, sago palm and jaggery palm.
+Common names in English include solitary fishtail palm, kithul palm, toddy palm, wine palm, sago palm and jaggery palm.
 Its leaf is used as fishing rod after trimming the branches of the leaf and drying.
 According to Monier-Williams, it is called moha-karin ("delusion maker") in Sanskrit.
 It is one of the sugar palms.

 Description

 Caryota urens species is a solitary-trunked tree that can measure 18 m in height and up to 30 cm wide.
 Widely spaced leaf-scar rings cover its gray trunk which culminate in a 6 m wide, 6 m tall leaf crown.
 The bipinnate leaves are triangular in shape, bright to deep green, 3.5 m long, and held on 60 cm long petioles.
 The obdeltoid pinnae are 30 cm long with a pointed edge and a jagged edge.

 The 3 m long inflorescences emerge at each leaf node, from top to bottom, producing pendent clusters of white, unisexual flowers.
 The fruit matures to a round, 1 cm drupe, red in color with one seed.
 Like all Caryotas, the fruit contains oxalic acid, a skin and membrane irritant.
 As these plants are monocarpic, the completion of the flower and fruiting process results in the death of the tree.